Dreaming381/Latios-Framework-Documentation/LifeFX/README.md

 used in `UnityObjectRef` form, allowing event creation to be performed entirely in Burst-compiled jobs.

+### Easy Transform Tracking

+LifeFX has a built-in transform tracker that automatically syncs QVVS Transforms to the GPU at stable buffer indices.
+A GPU event can be sent after an entity is spawned with the tracking index, and then the GPU can read from that index in subsequent frames.
+2 bits of the QVVS worldIndex are used to specify alive and enabled states, so the GPU can recognize when the entity is destroyed or has tracking temporarily disabled.

 ### GameObject Broadcast System

 LifeFX makes it easy for GPU events and other graphics buffer data generated